models.word2vec – Word2vec embeddings

 • sg ({0, 1}, optional) – Training algorithm: 1 for skip-gram; otherwise CBOW.

 • hs ({0, 1}, optional) – If 1, hierarchical softmax will be used for model training.
-If 0, and negative is non-zero, negative sampling will be used.
+If 0, hierarchical softmax will not be used for model training.

 • negative (int, optional) – If > 0, negative sampling will be used, the int for negative specifies how many “noise words” should be drawn (usually between 5-20).
-If set to 0, no negative sampling is used.
+If 0, negative sampling will not be used.

 • ns_exponent (float, optional) – The exponent used to shape the negative sampling distribution.
 A value of 1.0 samples exactly in proportion to the frequencies, 0.0 samples all words equally, while a negative value samples low-frequency words more than high-frequency words.
 The popular default value of 0.75 was chosen by the original Word2Vec paper.
 More recently, in https://arxiv.org/abs/1804.04212, Caselles-Dupré, Lesaint, & Royo-Letelier suggest that other values may perform better for recommendation applications.